ERamchran376/BookTraders/README.md

 # BookTraders
-This is my groups API from my BSc (Hons) IT - Software Engineering course in 2021
+This is my groups API from my BSc (Hons) IT - Software Engineering course in 2021 at Eduvos

+API Documentation:

 /Get_all_books
 Endpoint: This end point allows to get all the books from the API.